 Researchers are discovering more about wolves every year.
 Direct observation of these complex and intelligent animals in places like the high arctic and Yellowstone, advances in genetics, and sophisticated tracking devices have unlocked many secrets.
 But much about the wolf remains a mystery, and the adage “Never say ‘Never,'” and never say “Always” when the subject is wolves is still true.

 Full articles and scientific papers have been written about each of the following questions.
-We recommend that you explore the Learn section of this Web site for more comprehensive information including the “Books and Videos About Wolves” section under Basic Wolf Information.
+We recommend that you explore the Wolf Info section of this website for more comprehensive information including the “Books and Videos About Wolves” section under Basic Wolf Information.

 How many species of wolves are there in the world?